ManageIQ/manageiq.org/site/_posts/2016-10-13-announcing-euwe-1-beta1.3.html.md

 * Darga timelines have been replaced by **PatternFly timelines** in Euwe.
 * **Notification drawer** has been added using ActionCable with PatternFly's notification drawer powered by Angular.

-If you want to hear about features, improvements, and fixes directly check out the [Last Week in ManageIQ blot posts](http://manageiq.org/blog/tags/LWIMIQ/)
+If you want to hear about features, improvements, and fixes directly from the developers, check out the [Last Week in ManageIQ blot posts](http://manageiq.org/blog/tags/LWIMIQ/).

 Take a look at the [changelog](https://github.com/ManageIQ/manageiq/blob/euwe/CHANGELOG.md/) for more details.

 We encourage you to download Beta1 and try it out!
-Select "Prerelease (euwe-1-beta1.3)" from the [download page](http://manageiq.org/download/)
+Select "Prerelease (euwe-1-beta1.3)" from the [download page](http://manageiq.org/download/).

 If you encounter any issues/bugs, please report them on [Github](https://github.com/ManageIQ/manageiq/issues).
 You can also join our [discussion forum](http://talk.manageiq.org/) if you have questions or need more support.
 Remember to use the ["Support"](http://talk.manageiq.org/c/support) category.